-With the Reduce File Size tool, Revu compresses bitmap images and removes non-visible document data, giving you various options to ensure the quality of your document remains as you need it.
-Reduce File Size will only affect raster content (scanned documents) and will have no effect on vector content.
+Revu’s Reduce File Size tool will compress bitmap images and remove non-visible document data.
+The tool gives you various options to ensure the quality of your document remains as you need it.
+Reduce File Size will only affect raster content (scanned documents), and will have no effect on vector content.

-In general, using Reduce File Size should be the last step when working with a document, as this tool is not able to be undone.
-If you have any flattened markups with Markup Recovery, reducing the file size will make it so those markups are no longer able to become Unflattened.
-It’s always recommended to create a copy of your document before attempting Reduce File Size to ensure that you still have access to your original PDFs after the compression process.
+Using this tool should be the last step when working with a document, as this tool is not able to be undone.
+If you have any flattened markups with Markup Recovery, you will not be able to unflatten them after reducing the file size.
+It’s recommended to create a copy of your document before attempting to use the tool.
+This will ensure that you still have access to your original PDF after the compression process.

 This article will show you the basics of using the Reduce File Size tool in Bluebeam Revu.
-These examples are taken using the 64x Bluebeam Revu 2019 eXtreme edition, but these functionalities are available within all versions of Revu.
+The following examples are from Bluebeam Revu 2019, but the process is the same within all versions of Revu.

 A dialogue box will open with the options available for your file size reduction.
-Revu comes preloaded with several preset settings designed to balance document quality with the amount of compression that will be applied.
+Revu comes preloaded with several preset settings designed to balance document quality with compression.
 You can switch through these options using the slider bar.

-If you want more control over the Reduce File Size settings, you can also create a custom setting by selecting Custom Preset, then Edit.
+If you want more control over the reduction settings, you can also create a custom setting by selecting Custom Preset > Edit.

-A dialogue box will open where you can adjust the compression settings for images, fonts, and metadata currently present in your PDF.
+A window will open where you can adjust the compression settings for the PDF’s images, fonts, and metadata.
 It may be useful to look at the colored bar at the bottom of this box to see what types of data are taking up space in your PDF.
-You can also keep track of the current file size and the estimate reduction to make sure you are able to reduce your PDF to the size you need it to be.
+Down here, you can also keep track of the current file size and the estimated reduction.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam tips & tricks directly in your inbox!